A geometric dynamical system with relation to billiards: n-Rule maps defined using piecewise continuous rules

-Unless otherwise stated, the pair $(Y_m, K_n)$ denotes a dynamical system.
 If a point $x^* \in Y_m$ is invariant for $n'<n$ of the rules in the $n$-rule sequence defining $K_n$, then we say $x^*$ is \emph{sometimes invariant} under $K_n$.
 If $x^*$ is invariant under all rules defining $K_n$, we say $x^*$ is \emph{strictly invariant} under $K_n$.
 As such, any 1-rule map has only strictly invariant points.

 \begin{remark} For any $(Y_m, K_n)$ dynamical system, the set of strictly invariant and sometimes invariant points is finite. \end{remark}

 As before, we call an $n$-rule map \emph{redundant} if there exists a length $n'$ rule sequence with $1 \leq n' < n$, such that for all $x \in Y_m$, the orbit of $x$ under the $n'$-rule map is equal to the orbit of $x$ under the $n$-rule map.
 We assume all piecewise $n$-rule maps are not redundant.